MaastrichtU-IDS/d2s-docs/docs/introduction.md

 * Extra modules can be added to the workflow to perform operations SPARQL doesn't natively support
   * E.g. splitting statements, resolving the preferred URI for an entity.

-The [Docker](https://docs.docker.com/install/) modules required for the transformation are run as a single workflow using a workflow orchestration tool.
-We provide support for [Argo](https://argoproj.github.io/argo/) and [CWL](https://www.commonwl.org/).
-This makes the transformation easily reproducible, and enables you to rerun it on new data without effort.
+The [Docker](https://docs.docker.com/install/) modules required for the transformation are run in a workflow using a workflow orchestration tool.
+We provide support for [Argo](https://argoproj.github.io/argo/) and [CWL](https://www.commonwl.org/) workflows.
+This makes the transformation easily reproducible, and enables you to run the transformation on new data without effort.

-It is strongly recommended to use a POSIX system (Linux, MacOS) if you consider running workflows on your laptop, since most workflow orchestration tools are not supported on Windows.
-Additional documentation for Windows can be found [here](https://github.com/MaastrichtU-IDS/data2services-pipeline/wiki/Run-on-Windows).
+It is strongly **recommended to use a POSIX system** (Linux, MacOS) if you consider running workflows on your laptop, since most workflow orchestration tools do not support Windows.
+Additional documentation for Windows can be found [here](/data2services/docs/guide-windows).